Psykotikism/Mutant_Tanks/README.md

 		{
 			// Since "Tank Name" is missing, the default name for this entry will be "Tank" "Tank Enabled"			"1" // Tank is enabled.
+			"Type Limit"			"1" // Only 1 of this Tank type can be alive at any given time.
 			"Skin-Glow Colors"		"255,0,0,255|255,255,0" // Tank has a red (skin) and yellow (glow outline) color scheme.
 		}
 	}